Journey to Pascha

 Objectives

-By the end of this Lesson, learners should be able to:- Describe and discuss the main theme of Great and Holy Thursday
+By the end of this Lesson, learners should be able to:- Describe and discuss the themes of Great and Holy Thursday

-- List and classify some religious and political groups of Jesus' time
+- List some religious and political groups of Jesus' time

 - Contrast the thoughts and actions of the sinful woman and Judas as they related to Christ in the last days before His Crucifixion